 Art and Design

-Art and Design is a means of communication that can help children to explore, understand, share and represent their physical and human environment.
-Art and Design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
-As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
-They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
+At Liscard we believe that Art and Design is a means of communication that helps children to explore, understand, share and represent their physical and human environment.
+The curriculum is planned to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art.
+As pupils progress, they are able to think critically and develop a more rigorous understanding of art and design.
+They should begin to know how art and design both reflects and shapes our history, and contributes to the culture, creativity and wealth of our nation.

 Pupils’ understanding of Art and Design is developed through knowledge, understanding and appreciation of the work of other artists past and present and from different cultures.
 Through our creative curriculum Art and Design is also accessed in other subjects.
 The children are encouraged to express their creative ideas in a secure and appreciative environment.
 They are shown how to work with a range of materials and equipment including digital media, clay, Mod-roc and textiles and are taught various techniques in areas such as drawing, printing, painting and mark making.

 Pupils also learn to appreciate works of art and use artistic language to describe paintings, sculptures and other artefacts.
 We also use the local environment as a source of enrichment including visits to places of interest such as museums and galleries.
 The children also enjoy working with visiting artists.